mojaloop/helm/PROVENANCE.md

 Helm has provenance tools which help chart users verify the integrity and origin of a package.
 Using industry-standard tools based on PKI, GnuPG, and well-respected package managers, Helm can generate and verify signature files.

+**Note: This feature is introduced in mojaloop with version 17.1.0**

 ## Overview

 Integrity is established by comparing a chart to a provenance record.
 Provenance records are stored in provenance files, which are stored alongside a packaged chart.
 For example, if a chart is named `myapp-1.2.3.tgz`, its provenance file will be `myapp-1.2.3.tgz.prov`.